-Family Income Benefit Policies Definition
+Family Income Benefit Insurance Guide 2023

-What that means is you can take out a Family Income Benefit Policy for the amount you specify, such as the salary of the main earner in the household, as an example to pay £2,000 per month.
+That means you can take out a Family Income Benefit Policy for the amount you specify, such as the salary of the main earner in the household, for example, to pay £2,000 per month.

-In layman’s terms, if you took out cover today on a 20-year term policy, then had to claim one year into it, the policy would pay the monthly agreed amount to the beneficiary for the remaining 19 years that would be left to run on the term of the policy.
+In layman’s terms, if you took out cover today on a 20-year term policy and then had to claim one year into it, the policy would pay the monthly agreed amount to the beneficiary for the remaining 19 years that would be left to run on the term of the policy.

 Protect Your Loved Ones And Get Peace Of Mind With Family Life Insurance Today

-If, however, you took the same policy out and the named beneficiary didn’t need to claim it until 19 years into the policy, the payments made by the insurer would only continue for the remaining one year of the policy.
+If, however, you took the same policy out and the named beneficiary didn’t need to claim it until 19 years into the policy, the payments made by the insurer would only continue for the remaining year of the policy.
 That’s why it’s classed as a decreasing term policy.

 Adding Extra for Affordable and Better Insurance Cover is Possible